steqeq/0000/docs/contribute/contributing.md

 7. (optional) We recommend running a local test build to ensure the content looks the way you expect.

-    In your terminal, run:
+    In your terminal, run the following commands from within your cloned repository:

      ```bash
+     cd docs/   # The other commands are run from within the ./docs folder

      pip3 install -r sphinx/requirements.txt  # You only need to run this command once

-     cd docs/

      python3 -m sphinx -T -E -b html -d _build/doctrees -D language=en . _build/html
      ```